simreaney/SCIMAP-QGIS/documents/README.md

 panel and each of its twelve Processing tools.
 It is written for people using the plugin, not for developers — for the code, see [qgis_plugin/](../../qgis_plugin/).

-Each page has one or more screenshot placeholders, written as ordinary Markdown images pointing into a `screenshots/` folder next to this guide.
-Save a PNG at the path shown under each placeholder and it will appear automatically — no further editing needed.
-A suggested shot list is given as a caption under each placeholder.

 ## Start Here

 - [Overview and Installation](00-overview.md)